-Remi Jeanniard represents fantastic value in a climate where Burgundy prices
+Remi Jeanniard yields fantastic value in a climate of soaring Burgundy prices

 A very humble Monsieur Remi Jenniard